-Good internal communication is also vital, especially in secondary schools, which are often large, complex organisations.
+Good internal communication is also vital, especially in secondary schools, which are often large, complex organizations.
 Many headteachers stress the importance of having strong systems to support effective communication.
-They emphasise the importance of repeating, rewording and reinforcing the key messages and priorities at every opportunity.
+They emphasize the importance of repeating, rewording and reinforcing the key messages and priorities at every opportunity.

 One headteacher spoke of the importance of a regular staff forum where staff are encouraged to talk frankly about things that are bothering them.
 He feels that that the openness of the culture and the willingness to communicate honestly is key to the wide range of initiatives that the school is involved in.

 The outstanding schools tend to have a very strong team culture, which is so powerful that new staff are quickly assimilated into it.
 The school is seen as a joint venture that is as strong as its weakest link and both the quality and quantity of communication are considered important in maintaining this kind of culture.